 Odyssey House Inc Adolescent Treatment Facility is an addiction treatment center located at 607 East 200 South in the 84102 zip code in Salt Lake City, UT.

 It is operated by a private non-profit organization.
-Odyssey House Inc Adolescent Treatment Facility provides administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Odyssey House Inc Adolescent Treatment Facility include brief intervention services, motivational interviewing and DBT.
-Odyssey House Inc Adolescent Treatment Facility provides residential heroin rehab, regular outpatient heroin treatment and 60 and 90 day inpatient heroin rehab.
-It also provides residential treatment for heroin abuse and inpatient dual diagnosis treatment.
+Odyssey House Inc Adolescent Treatment Facility provides relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Odyssey House Inc Adolescent Treatment Facility include matrix model, community reinforcement and relapse prevention treatment.
+Odyssey House Inc Adolescent Treatment Facility provides outpatient heroin services, long term heroin rehab and regular outpatient heroin treatment.
+It also provides residential treatment for heroin use and inpatient treatment for co-occurring mental health and heroin use.

 Here are the full facility listing details on Odyssey House Inc Adolescent Treatment Facility in Salt Lake City, UT: